Introduction to 3/1 ARM Mortgages

 3/1 Adjustable-Rate Mortgage Quotes

-Before you apply for an adjustable-rate mortgage, it’s best to compare 3/1 ARM mortgage rates.
-That way you can make sure you’re getting the best deal on your mortgage.
+Before you apply for an adjustable-rate mortgage, it’s best to compare all of the available mortgage rates.
+That way you can make sure you’re getting the best deal on your home loan.

 You can easily find free 3/1 ARM mortgage rate quotes online.
 Each rate quote will give you an idea of what the mortgage payments for your 3/1 ARM might cost, based on factors like your credit score, your down payment and the price you’re willing to pay for the home you’re buying.

 It’s a good idea to look for mortgage rates have low APRs and zero prepayment penalties for people who want to pay off their mortgage loans early.
-The APR (or the annual percentage rate) not only considers how much interest borrowers owe within a year, but it also considers the fees and other charges that they’re responsible for covering.
+The annual percentage rate (APR) not only considers how much interest borrowers owe within a year, but it also considers the fees and other charges that they’re responsible for covering.
 Not having a prepayment penalty allows you to pay off your mortgage early if you are ever able.

 How to Get the Lowest 3/1 ARM Rates

 The lowest 3/1 ARM mortgage rates are typically reserved for the folks with the best financial track records.
 In other words, these folks have income stability, plenty of cash savings and high credit scores.
 And they don’t have a ton of debt.

 The minimum credit score and the maximum debt-to-income ratio that you’re required to have will vary depending on your mortgage lender.
 But if your FICO credit score is below 620, you might not be able to qualify for a conventional loan.
 That means that you might only be able to get a mortgage that’s backed by the FHA (first-time homebuyers) or the USDA (those buying a home in a rural area).